modenaxe/msk-STAPLE/README.md

   doi={https://doi.org/10.1101/2020.06.23.162727}
 }
 ```

 The models, simulations and results of the publication can be fully reproduced using the scripts and datasets available in [this GitHub repository](https://github.com/modenaxe/auto-lowerlimb-models-paper).
+_The link will be made active upon acceptance of the manuscript_.

 ## What can I do with STAPLE?

-* **Creating complete skeletal models of the lower limb from segmented bone geometries**: they include pelvis, femur, tibia and fibula, talus, calcaneus and foot bones (excluded phalanges for now).
+* **Creating complete skeletal models of the lower limb from segmented bone geometries** that include the following bodies: pelvis, femur, tibia and fibula, talus, calcaneus (including foot bones) and phalanges connected by joints.

 ![complete_model](./images/complete_osim_model.png)

-* **Creating partial skeletal models of the lower limb**: they are a subset of a complete lower limb model and include any meaningful combination of bones listed for the complete model.
+* **Creating partial skeletal models of the lower limb** that are a subset of a complete lower limb model and include any meaningful combination of bones listed for the complete model connected by joints.
-For example models of hip, knee and ankle joints can be created as individual models.
+For example, models of hip, knee and ankle joints can be created as individual models.

 ![partial_models](./images/partial_osim_models.png)

-* **Extract the articular surfaces of the lower limb joints**: some of the algorithms included in STAPLE can identify the articular surfaces of the lower limb joints and export them for you.
+* **Extracting the articular surfaces of the lower limb joints**: some of the algorithms included in STAPLE can identify the articular surfaces of the lower limb joints and export them for you.
+These surfaces can be used to define models of articular mechanics including contact.

 ![articular_surfaces](./images/artic_surfaces.png)

 * **Basic identification of bony landmarks**: certain bony landmarks can be easily identified following the morphological analysis of the bone surfaces.
 These landmarks are intended as first guess for registration with gait analysis data.

-## Requirements and set up
+## Requirements

 In order to use the STAPLE toolbox you will need:
 1. MATLAB R2018b or more recent installed in your machine with the following toolboxes:
     * Curve Fitting Toolbox
 	* Statistics and Machine Learning Toolbox
 2. [OpenSim 4.1](https://simtk.org/projects/opensim) installed in your machine.
 3. the OpenSim 4.1 API for MATLAB correctly setup and working.
-Required to run the provided scripts.
 Please refer to the [OpenSim documentation](https://simtk-confluence.stanford.edu/display/OpenSim/Scripting+with+Matlab) for instructions about installation.

+## Installation

+Once you have MATLAB and OpenSim installed you will have to:

-* download the latest version of STAPLE from [the SimTK project page](https://simtk.org/projects/msk-staple).
+1. download the latest version of STAPLE from [the SimTK project page](https://simtk.org/projects/msk-staple).
+2. add the `STAPLE` folder, normally locate in `msk-STAPLE\STAPLE` to your MATLAB path.

+**Note:** you can run the provided examples to evaluate the toolbox without adding STAPLE to the MATLAB path.

-* (optional) if you want to contribute to the development of the toolbox, you can clone the GitHub repository using [Git](https://git-scm.com/):
+**Optional:** if you want to contribute to the development of the toolbox, you can clone the GitHub repository using [Git](https://git-scm.com/) and running this command on the terminal:
 ```bash
 git clone https://github.com/modenaxe/msk-STAPLE
 ```
-4. add the `STAPLE` folder, normally locate in `msk-STAPLE\STAPLE` to your MATLAB path.
-This is optional as long as you are using the provided examples.

 ## How to use the STAPLE toolbox

 ### Workflow to generate subject-specific lower limb models

-The figure below presents a possible workflow for the generation of subject-specific (or patient-specific) lower limb models.
+The figure below presents a common workflow for the generation of subject-specific (or patient-specific) lower limb models.
 The operations handled by the STAPLE toolbox are grouped within the red box.

 ![STAPLE_workflow](./images/STAPLE_overview.png)

-### Preliminary steps and data preparation
+### Before using STAPLE: data preparation

 The typical STAPLE workflow consists in: